restic/restic/CONTRIBUTING.md

 pre-commit hook checks formatting before committing automatically, just copy this script to `.git/hooks/pre-commit`.

-Then commit your changes as fine grained as possible, as smaller patches, that handle one and only one issue are easier to discuss and merge.

-Please provide the patches for each bug or feature in a separate branch and open up a pull request for each.

 Code Review
 ===========

-The restic project encourages actively reviewing the code, as it will store your precious data, so it's not uncommon to receive comments on provided patches.
+The restic project encourages actively reviewing the code, as it will store your precious data, so it's common practice to receive comments on provided patches.

 If you are reviewing other contributor's code please consider the following